AdobeDocs/federated-audience-composition.en/help/connections/destinations.md

 >[!CONTEXTUALHELP]
 >id="dc_new_destination"
 >title="Create a destination"
->abstract="Enter the settings to connect to the new Federated Database.
+>abstract="Enter the settings to connect to the new Federated database.
 Use the **[!UICONTROL Connect to destination]** button to validate your configuration."

 Adobe Experience Platform allows seamless integration of audiences from the Audience Portal with your external databases using the **Adobe Federated Audience Composition destination**.
 With this integration, you can leverage existing audiences into compositions and enrich or refine them using data from your external databases to create new audiences.